ajagunnatemitope/cloud-devops-journey/README.md

 Why This Makes Me a Better Engineer

 Learnt alot and most of my why question are getting abnswered with the lessons.
+I know more about operating systems which strenghthens my judgement about CPU, storage, kernel in troubleshooting.
+When an application is slow now, i know how to navigate in my troubleshooting steps by answering the right questions.

 [x] Module 1 — How Computers Actually Work
 [x] Module 2 — Operating Systems